United States Capitol revolutionary war and beyond header United States Capitol

 History of the 2nd Amendment in colonial times

-Standing armies were very unpopular because Europe had seen many armies come to power that ended up ruling over the people.
-Instead, colonists would train together for purposes of local defense, using their own arms during their training and in actual military events.
-These were called the militia, which is somewhat equivalent to our National Guard today.
+Standing armies were very unpopular to the colonists and to many Europeans because Europe had seen many armies come to power that ended up ruling over the people.
+Instead of having standing armies, the colonists would train together for purposes of local defense, using their own arms during their training and in actual military events.
+These local groups were called "militia" and are somewhat equivalent to our National Guard today.

-During the Revolutionary War era, the British recognized that the colonists would use their weapons to defend themselves, so they made efforts to confiscate as many weapons as they could.
-If you recall, this was the primary instigation of the Battles of Lexington and Concord.
-These battles erupted when the British were trying to capture the colonists' weapons and ammunition stores in these two towns.
+During the Revolutionary War era, the British recognized the colonists would use their weapons to defend themselves, so they made efforts to confiscate as many weapons as they could.
+If you recall, this was the primary instigation of the Battles of Lexington and Concord, the first battles of the Revolution.
+These battles erupted when the British were trying to capture the colonists' weapons and ammunition stores at Concord.

 2nd Amendment -